 It will not be necessary to fill out Materials Received Reports (MRRs) for asphalt binder or emulsions.
 All asphalt materials will be accepted by certification in accordance with

 of the Standard Specifications and the following procedures.
-When a shipment of asphalt binder is received at the asphalt plant, a copy of the bill of lading will be furnished to the QA Supervisor, attached to the appropriate QC-1 report from that plant, and maintained in the appropriate plant file within the QA Lab.
+When a shipment of asphalt binder is received at the asphalt plant, a copy of the bill of lading will be furnished to the Pavement Specialist, attached to the appropriate QC-1 report from that plant, and maintained in the appropriate plant file within the QA Lab.
 Detailed procedures for maintaining bills of lading for prime and tack coat materials are covered in

 M&T Unit representatives will take verification samples from the asphalt terminals, which will be logged in and tested at the M&T central facility with results entered into an Asphalt Materials Database.
 If a sample fails but the failure is considered by the Engineer to be immaterial, the terminal will be notified of the test results and allowed to continue shipping, provided corrective action is taken.
 Samples will continue to be taken at the normal frequency.

 If a sample fails and the failure is considered by the Engineer to be significant, the terminal will be notified of the results and they will be instructed to discontinue shipments and take corrective action.
 M&T will resample and retest the material at the terminal.
 Any materials from this batch in a Contractor’s storage tank will be evaluated for acceptability.